voiio/voiio.github.io/scss-style-guide.md

 Ordering of styles in scss files.

-The ordering of the elements should be related to the top to bottom occurances of the class in html.
+The ordering of the elements should be related to the top to bottom occurrences of the class in html.

 1. `@extend`
 2. `@include`